Learn more about administrative penalties, organ mandates, anonymous dispositions, and criminal dispositions here.

 - Tobacco Act

-- COVID-19 measures act
+- COVID-19 Measures Act

-- Various local police ordinances (e.g. alcohol ordinance, noise abatement ordinance, parking regulations, etc.)
+- Various local police ordinances (e.g. Alcohol Ordinance, Noise Abatement Ordinance, Parking Regulations, etc.)

-- Contact: Service Unit General administrative penalties..
+- Contact: Service Unit General administrative penalties

-- Employment of Foreigners Act (AuslBG)
+- Employment of Foreign Nationals Act (AuslBG)

 - General Social Security Act (ASVG)